davidweisss/Cold_storage/README.md

 - Not-yet compromised hardware (rpi with ARM processor)

 - offline key generation and destruction with bitcoin-cli
-- offline signing with bitcoin-cli
+- offline bitcoin transaction signing with bitcoin-cli

 ## Online.
 Setting up bitcoin and deps
 - A network install is performed on a new / clean sd drive